What My Daugher Learned at School: Antisemitism Comes Home

 Those who know the history of the Nazi regime know it enlisted children in its hateful campaigns against Jews.
 Schools became hostile, then dangerous, and eventually closed to Jewish students.

-In any context, but especially in the context of this history, my son’s experience should be sounding alarm bells for everyone—but especially within the district in which this occurred.
+In any context, but especially in the context of this history, my daughter’s experience should be sounding alarm bells for everyone—but especially within the district in which this occurred.